openhab/openhab-addons/bundles/org.openhab.binding.rachio/README.md

 - The document https://support.rachio.com/hc/en-us/articles/115010541948-How-secure-is-my-Rachio-controller describes the Rachio Cloud security.
 - The cloud API is hosted on AWS - events are coming from different IPs.
 Fire-walling could be limited to AWS’ IP address ranges.
 AWS provides the option to retrieve the current list of ip address ranges: https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html.
 I’ll will add support to the binding.
 This list could be loaded when the binding initializes, so the application level IP filtering becomes dynamic.
 Maybe a daily refresh or so is required to prevent necessary OH restarts when amazon adds more address ranges to the list.

-For now the following security pattern is implemented:
+The following security pattern is implemented:

+- accessing the could API with the reigistered API key
 - validation of the originator’s IP address (based on up-to-date AWS address ranges - the list is auto-loaded by the binding)
 - validation of the URI (/rachio/webhook)
 - validation of the externalId (generated by the binding)